How low can you go?

 The future is Active Integration

-Products that sense each other, interact and work together via wireless and wired communication, feature 32-bit floating-point DSP and seamlessly integrated software, and run on CPUs far more powerful than competitors’ current audio products—PreSonus has realized this dream with its new Active Integration technology.
+Products that sense each other, interact and work together via wireless and wired communication, are seamlessly integrated with software, and run on CPUs far more powerful than competitors’ current audio products—PreSonus® has realized this dream with its new Active Integration technology.

-PreSonus Active Integration products employ cutting-edge OMAP™ 5 multi-core ARM 2GHz Cortex-A processors — a whole computer on a chip.
-These 32-bit, 96 kHz multi-stream CPUs include an operating system, wireless and 100 Mb Ethernet communications, USB 2.0 and 1.1, and lavish amounts of 532 MHz LPDDR2 SD RAM.
+PreSonus Active Integration products employ cutting-edge OMAP™-L138 multi-core 350 MHz processors — a whole computer on a chip.
+These 32-bit, 96 kHz multi-stream CPUs include an operating system, wireless and 100 Mb Ethernet communications, USB 2.0 and 1.1, and lavish amounts of RAM.

 Since StudioLive AI speakers have more DSP than a rack-mounted speaker-management system, you don’t need any external processing devices.
-It’s all built in, including a variable low-pass filter, a delay, and a limiter, all of which can be controlled wirelessly.
+It’s all built in, including a variable low-pass filter, a delay, and a limiter, all of which will be wirelessly controllable in the near future.

-Every Active Integration product—including StudioLive AI-series speakers—includes both wired and wireless communications.
+Every Active Integration product—including the StudioLive 18sAI subwoofer—includes both wired and wireless communications.
 The included USB Wi-Fi LAN adapter enables wireless networking.
 Wired communications are provided via an installed option card with an Ethercon port that connects to your Ethernet-based LAN network.

 The master control center resides in SL Room Control, a rich, easy-to-use, system-configuration software application for Mac®, Windows®, and iPad that offers individual or group control of all StudioLive AI-series speakers on the network.
-SL Room Control gives you control over most onboard controls and lets you monitor key performance indicators.
+Expected to be available in Spring 2014, SL Room Control gives you control over most onboard controls and lets you monitor key performance indicators like amplifier temperature and input clipping.

-Thanks to Active Integration, all of your StudioLive AI speakers—including satellite systems—are networked and operate as a truly integrated system.
+All StudioLive AI speakers—including satellite systems—can be networked and operate as a truly integrated system.
 A Network Setup Wizard automatically detects each speaker and allows you to quickly connect to your wired or wireless network.
 Once connected, you can create, edit, save, recall, and share speaker-setup parameters.

-You have control over maximum SPL/output level, a variable low-pass filter, mute, speaker delay, and signal polarity.
+You have control over output level, a variable low-pass filter, mute, speaker delay, and signal polarity.

 Operation modes allow you to choose between optimized settings for different applications.
 Normal mode is for live front-of-house applications, Extended LF mode provides an enhanced sub-bass frequency, and User mode lets you create a custom preset.